rajupeddireddy/weather-app/README.md

-# Getting Started with Create React App
+# Weather App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+This application helps you to know the current temperature & weather of the particular city

+installation:

 ### `npm start`